njramorim/weather-monster/README.md

 ## Deployment

 This is a POC for a weather-api based application.
-With that in mind, just the development mode is working.
-So here there is a big TODO (profiles, pipelines, envs etc).
+With that in mind, there is a big TODO in things regarding production mode (profiles, pipelines, envs, etc).
-But, still, one can output a production bundle of the client application with `npm run build`.
-Unfortennely it will not reach any server.
+But, still, one can output a production bundle of the client application with `npm start`.
+This will output the client at `dist/index.html` and start the server.

 ## Built With